nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 3. **If you enjoy unstructured exploration (or have a track record of thriving in an academic environment)**
    PhDs allow you to dive into niche problems without the pressure of quarterly profits.
 A good example would be the DARPA-funded university project ([Leiner et al., 2009](https://doi.org/10.1145/1629607.1629613)).
 You get more freedom to define your research and carry it out at your own pace.
-(Obviously, at a rate that your mentor allows ;) )
+(Obviously, not too slow, at a rate that your advisor's okay with ;) )

 ### When to Choose Industry:
 1. **If you want to solve problems *now***
-   Time doesn't wait.
    Big things are happening all the time in industry.
 SpaceX engineers iterated reusable rockets in years, not decades ([Berger, 2020](https://www.amazon.com/Liftoff-Elon-Musk-Desperate-Launched/dp/0062979973)).
 If you want to contribute **now**, go into industry.

 2. **If Execution > theory**
    If you value execution more than theory in your daily work, choose industry.
 A good proof/piece of evidence for this is how OpenAI’s GPT-4 required trial-and-error engineers ([OpenAI, 2023](https://openai.com)).
 Companies need to get things running ASAP.